 Cities: Challenges and Opportunities For Franchising

-Dean Heyl is director, state government relations, public policy and tax counsel at the International Franchise Association.
+Dean Heyl is director of state government relations, public policy & tax counsel for the International Franchise Association.
 He can be reached at 202-662-0792 or email@example.com.